build-engineering/ibm-building-blocks-workshop-q1-2026/lab-3-agent-builder-custom-mode/README.md

-# Lab 3: Use the Agents Custom Mode to improve your Data Analytics Website
+# Lab 3: Use the Agents Skill to improve your Data Analytics Website
 Use the Agent custom mode from the Agents Building Block to integrate your Data Analytics Website into watsonx orchestrate.

 ## Labs in this series